- Fee assured

 consistently delivery time to target for Commercial studies

 His continued academic interest have led him to be involved in the publications of national audits of skin cancer and acne management as well as a dermatology representative of the NICE group that recently produced guidance into certain joint disease care.
-Furthermore, he is a member of a British Association of Dermatologists subcommittee.
+Furthermore, he is a member of a British Association of Dermatologists subcommittee and involved in producing national guidelines for certain skin conditions.

 British Association of Dermatologists’ national audit on nonmelanoma skin cancer excision, 2014. (pubiished 2016) D. J. Keith, D. A. R. de Berker, A. P. Bray, S. T. Cheung, A. Brain and M. F. Mohd Mustapa.
 Clin Exp Derm 2016; 46-53